BHafsa/IBM-watson-recommender/README.md

 ## What's included

 The [notebook](https://github.com/BHafsa/IBM-watson-recommender/blob/main/Recommendations_with_IBM.ipynb)
-contains the code used to analyse the IBM dataset.
-It is organised in two main steps:
+ contains the code used to analyze the IBM dataset.
+It is organized in two main steps:

 1. Exploratory Data Analysis
 2. Rank Based Recommendations